harshasrikara/Puzzles/README.md

 # Puzzles
 Interesting short code puzzles and challenges

-# Code from this repository will be shifted elsewhere
 # This project will now be dedicated to collision detection

 ### Quick Note: